nobodhi/javascript_coding_exercise/README.md

 #### Solution

 We want to find whether the string can be permuted such that it produces a palindrome.
 Proceeding from the solution in [Check Permutation](#check-permutation), the solution hinges on the symmetry of the data structure.
-Whether there are an even number of characters or an odd number of characters, a palindrome arrangement will be symmetric about the center, with a count of 2 for each paired character.
+Whether there are an even number of characters or an odd number of characters, a palindrome arrangement will be symmetric about the center, with each paired character having a number of occurrences equal to a multiple of 2.

 ## Common Problems